theobald-software/theobald-software.github.io/content/_en/xtract-is/introduction/ssis-migration.md

 When migrating from SQL Server 2012 or lower to SQL Server 2019, follow the instructions in [Migrating from SSIS 2008/2012 to SSIS 2019](#migrating-from-ssis-2012-to-ssis-2019).
 When migrating from SQL Server 2014 or higher to SQL Server 2019, follow the instructions in [Migration from SSIS 2014/2016 to SSIS 2019](#migration-from-ssis-20142016-to-ssis-2019).

+### Install the latest version of Xtract IS
+Install the latest version of Xtract IS on your SSIS server and any development environment (Visual Studio/SSDT).

 ### Migrating from SSIS 2008/2012 to SSIS 2019

 A migration from SQL Server 2012 to SQL Server 2019 also requires a migration of SSIS packages.